 Further amendments are made to Sections 33.06 and 33.065, which similarly require chief appraisers to determine and report the number of residence homesteads for which property owners deferred tax collection or abated suits related to delinquent taxes.
-The comptroller must also report this information to legislative leaders, again ensuring the protection of personal identifying information.
-The provisions of this Act will apply to tax years beginning on or after its effective date of January 1, 2026.
+The comptroller must also report this information to legislative leaders, maintaining the confidentiality of property owners' identities.
+The provisions of this Act will take effect on January 1, 2026, and apply to tax years beginning on or after that date.

 Statutes affected: Introduced: Tax Code 11.26, Tax Code 33.06, Tax Code 33.065 (Tax Code 33, Tax Code 11)